yungyuc/nsdhw_24au/project/Kang-Ding-Xin-NYCU/README.rst

 * Week 1 (09/20):survey the method to implement the area calculation and drawing image
 * Week 2 (09/27):setting the environment to implement the functions
 * Week 3 (10/04):write c++ code to implement the area calaulation
-* Week 4 (10/11):write python to implement the image drawing
+* Week 4 (10/11):write python to implement the image drawing & try to write CI and testing to make sure the major function can run properly
 * Week 5 (10/18):try to find a way to accelerate the computing
 * Week 6 (10/25):try to add some extra function
 * Week 7 (11/01):fix any problem